Choose another writer in this calendar:

 she had a special talent for cooking.

-himself his youth, was adapted into screen by Orson Welles.
-Both shared
+reality, was adapted to screen by Orson Welles.
+Blixen's story

 a fascination with masks and false identities.
-Blixen was Welles's
+Moreover, Blixen was Welles's

 favorite author, next to Robert Graves.